 If we move the second note of the diminished chord down one fret we get another major 7th chord.
 Let's move this shape down the fretboard to see if this is a familiar shape.
 Why it's good ol' C7 with a root on the 3rd string.

 Moving the third note down gives us this chord, which is the E7 shape with a root on the 2nd string.

 And finally, we have this chord, which is the A7 shape.
 The root for this shape is on the 1st string.

 Isn't that neat?
-These are four common shapes for major 7th chords.
+These are four common shapes for dominant chords.
 One easy way to remember where the roots are located: roots are on the same strings as the lowered notes from the diminished chord.